mitranim/wordplay/readme.md

 koñstitution (🐴 power?) [🐴] © Y

-ourganization (as opposed to theirganization) © LR
+ourganization (as opposed to theirganization) © VA

 cellery (well-packed assortment of greens) © LJ

-existence of "admin" implies existence of "admax" (the former is when you have adblocker installed, the latter is if you do not) © LR
+existence of "admin" implies existence of "admax" (the former is when you have adblocker installed, the latter is if you do not) © VA

 oddmin © M